Bee Glade Farm

 Today hand dying wool, rayon, silk and cottons can be safely accomplished with acid exhaust dyes to quickly achieve colourfast fibres in the home studio.

-At Bee Glade we mostly use acid exhaust dyes, and these dyes used on sheep's fleeces and locks (as opposed to processed roving) gives some wonderful variations.
+When used on sheep's fleeces and locks these dyes produce some wonderful variations.
 Additionally, commercially purchased wools can be dyed or overdyed, and fleeces and locks that are naturally grey or silver produce different results.
 If the fibre has been presoaked or not makes a difference, and if the dye is added to the dye pot before or after the fibre is put in, produces different results.
 Although mostly consistent, some of the acid exhaust dyes like 'chestnut' and 'clay' can produce variations in the dyed fibre that are a result of the dye itself.

 I have done some dyeing with natural plant dyes.
 Some of the natural dyeing processes use urea, aluminum salts and metallic salts as mordants for a colourfast product which require extra safety measures.
 Of course, a person could choose to simply use the safer alum as the mordant but that would likely limit the palette of colours available to the dyer.
 There are pros and cons to both acid exhaust dyeing and natural dyeing, and there are many options available.